varunkumardev/amitmerchant1990.github.io/_posts/2021-10-14-first-class-callables-in-php-8-1.md

 ## A practical example

-So, this is fine for the theory but let me show you a simple example where you can use the new first-class callable syntax.
+To understand this in a better way, let me show you a simple example where you can use the new first-class callable syntax.

 Imagine the following `array_map` example where we pass in an array that will be iterated over by a `cube` function.